edgio-docs/edgio-docs/guides/applications/v7/security.md

 -   **Web Application and API Protection**

-    Monitor, detect, and prevent application layer attacks through the use of our Web Application Firewall (WAF), Bot Manager, API Security, and Client-Side Protection.
+    Monitor, detect, and prevent application layer attacks with our Web Application Firewall (WAF), Bot Manager, API Security, and Client-Side Protection.
 Each of these products improves your security posture through the following security measures:

     -   Inspects inbound HTTP/HTTPS traffic against reactive and proactive security policies.
     -   Identifies undesired traffic through HTTP request delivery profiles.
-    -   Identifies undesired traffic through custom critieria that matches your business needs.
+    -   Identifies undesired traffic through custom criteria that matches your business needs.
     -   Responds to malicious or suspicious activity in-band and on a real-time basis.
     -   Restricts the flow of site traffic (aka rate limiting) with the intention of:
         -   Diverting malicious or inadvertent DDoS traffic.